joshtynjala/actionscript-3.0-developers-guide/display/working-with-pixel-bender-shaders/specifying-shader-input-and-parameter-values.md

     	}
     }

-If you’re using a shader whose parameters aren’t documented, you can figure out how many elements of what type must be included in the array by checking the ShaderParameter object’s `type` property.
+If you're using a shader whose parameters aren't documented, you can figure out how many elements of what type must be included in the array by checking the ShaderParameter object's `type` property.
 The `type` property indicates the data type of the parameter as defined in the shader itself.
 For a list of the number and type of elements expected by each parameter type, see the `ShaderParameter.value` property listing in the ActionScript 3.0 Reference.

-Each ShaderParameter object also has an `index` property that indicates where the parameter fits in the order of the shader’s parameters.
-In addition to these properties, a ShaderParameter object can have additional properties containing metadata values provided by the shader’s author.
+Each ShaderParameter object also has an `index` property that indicates where the parameter fits in the order of the shader's parameters.
+In addition to these properties, a ShaderParameter object can have additional properties containing metadata values provided by the shader's author.
 For example, the author can specify metadata values such as minimum, maximum, and default values for a parameter.
 Any metadata values that the author specifies are added to the ShaderParameter object as dynamic properties.
-To examine those properties, use a `for..in` loop to loop over the ShaderParameter object’s dynamic properties to identify its metadata.
-The following example shows how to use a `for..in` loop to identify a ShaderParameter object’s metadata.
+To examine those properties, use a `for..in` loop to loop over the ShaderParameter object's dynamic properties to identify its metadata.
+The following example shows how to use a `for..in` loop to identify a ShaderParameter object's metadata.
 Each metadata value is added to a Vector instance named `metadata`.
 Note that this example assumes a Shader instance named `myShader` is already created, and that it is known to have a parameter named `brightness`: